threatgrid/ductile/doc/intro.md

 A minimalist clojure library for Elasticsearch REST API.

-It's currently compatible with Elasticsearch 7.X
+It's currently compatible with Elasticsearch 7.x.
+Ductile proposes a limited support to prior Elasticsearch version (5 and 6) through a compatibility mode that is more intended to help migrating data.

 ## Usage